-You’ve probably seen posts like this while scrolling social media:
+Have you seen posts like this while scrolling social media?

 Even the diet for weight loss or “health” is still important to hear about.
 I want to know what drew you to a particular diet.
 With so many diets out there, including Keto, Paleo, Whole-30, and many more, there’s a reason why you’re drawn to one over the other.
 Is it because you actually prefer some of the foods offered?
 Or is it because you’re deathly afraid of allowing yourself certain foods and therefore it’s easier to limit those?
 Are you doing a certain diet because your best friend or co-workers are doing that one?
 Are you looking to lose large amounts of weight or a few pounds or are you looking to avoid disease?
 Has a certain diet worked for you in the past?
 Do you struggle with food insecurity and going on a diet is an easier way for you to food budget?